aligoren/go-reverse-proxy/README.md

 # Simple, Basic, Stupid Reverse Proxy

 Hi there!
 This is a project that I'm coding to learn how reverse proxies work.
-This project highly affect by Microsoft's [YARP](https://microsoft.github.io/reverse-proxy/) project
+This project highly affected by Microsoft's [YARP](https://microsoft.github.io/reverse-proxy/) project

 I know, there's a lot of bad stuff in this warehouse.
 But you may want to review